ninchat/ninchat-api/api.md

 - `type` : string

-	Mime type of an image file.
-Detected automatically.
+	MIME type of the contents.
+Detected automatically (may not be comprehensive).

 - `size` : integer